Billy Sims: Professional career

 As was widely expected, Sims was the first overall pick in the 1980 NFL draft.
 He spent his career with the Detroit Lions, making the Pro Bowl in 1980, 1981, and 1982.
 Sims led Detroit to the playoffs in 1982 and 1983, but they lost in their first game in both appearances.
 In the 1983 NFC divisional playoff game at Candlestick Park against the San Francisco 49ers, Sims ran for 114 yards on 20 carries, but Joe Montana led the 49ers to a comeback victory, as Detroit kicker Eddie Murray missed a potential game-winning field goal in the waning moments.

 In 1983, Sims' agent, Jerry Argovitz, took control of a USFL expansion franchise, the Houston Gamblers.
 On July 1, 1983, while seeking a new pact from the Lions, Sims secretly signed a five-year, $3.5 million contract with the Gamblers; in December, he also signed a new, five-year, $4.5 million contract extension with Detroit.
 The matter wound up in court, and on February 10, 1984, a federal judge voided the Houston pact, sending Sims back to Detroit.

 Sims' career ultimately ended midway through the 1984 season when he suffered a catastrophic right knee injury in a game against the Minnesota Vikings on October 21; in that game, Sims set the all-time Lions rushing record (now held by Barry Sanders) with 5,106 yards on 1,131 carries, or 4.5 yards per carry.
 Sims also caught 186 passes for 2,072 yards (11.1 yards per catch).
-He spent two years attempting to rehabilitate his knee before finally retiring in 1986.
+He spent two years attempting to rehabilitate his knee before finally retiring on July 24, 1986.

-Sims remains a beloved sports figure in Detroit.
+Sims remains a popular sports figure in Detroit.
 His team uniform number 20 was worn five years after his retirement by Barry Sanders, and is currently retired as an unofficial "triumvirate" of the greatest Lions in the modern era to ever wear the number, which also includes Hall of Fame defensive back Lem Barney.
+Sims retired with 47 touchdowns in five seasons, which is the most for any player to play in five seasons or less.